shabin5785/react-notes/Notes_3.md

 - You can pass any JavaScript expression as a prop, by surrounding it with {}. if statements and for loops are not expressions in JavaScript, so they can’t be used in JSX directly.
 Instead, you can put these in the surrounding code

 - If you pass no value for a prop, it defaults to true.
+In general, we don’t recommend not passing a value for a prop, because it can be confused with the ES6 object shorthand